Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 The authorization capabilities are provided by the following solution components

 * PAP - Policy Administration Point: Where the authorization policies are defined
-* PDP - Policy Decision Point:  Where the authorization request is evaluted
+* PDP - Policy Decision Point:  Where the authorization request is evaluated
 * PEP - Policy Enforcement Point: The component making sure the user/system is authorized before accessing resources
 * PIP - Policy Information Point: Components giving information to PDP about resources and subjects
 * PRP - Policy Retrieval Point:  Where the PDP can find the correct policy to use for a request